elpeix/kaa/README.md

 ### Main files

-#### Definition
+#### Definitions

-Requires file definition.py at the top of the project:
+Requires file definitions.py at the top of the project:

 ```python
 import logging